Three Shires Head Walk

 1. Go back to stage 1

-Walk a few metres down hill, crossing the narrow field, then use the stone step-stile to cross the wall.
+Walk a few metres down hill, crossing the narrow field, then go through the metal kissing gate.

 4. Go through the gate, and turn immediately left.

-6. After about 150 metres, pass a gate on your left (painted "PRIVATE"), and then follow the grassy track round to the right, passing a second gate on your left (also painted "PRIVATE").
+6. After about 150 metres, pass an open gateway on your left, and then follow the track round to the right, passing a second gateway on your left.

 11. Go through the gate, then cross the minor road diagonally and go through a kissing gate on the far side (circled in the photo).